Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with

-Bookshelves not only provide library space and additional storage, but also an ideal place to display your favorite decorative treasures and heirlooms.
+Bookshelves provide not only library space and additional storage but are also an ideal place to display your favorite decorative treasures and heirlooms.
 A perfectly styled bookshelf is a thing of beauty.
-Nothing gives a room more character than a bookcase, wall shelves or a built-in unit artfully accessorized with books and collectibles.
+Nothing gives a room more character than a bookcase, wall shelves, or a built-in unit artfully accessorized with books and collectibles.

 In addition, bookshelves give others a peek into your psyche and are a reflection of your personality and interests.
-Here are a few expert tips to create magazine-worthy bookshelf arrangements you’ll be proud to share with the world.
+Here are a few expert tips for creating magazine-worthy bookshelf arrangements you’ll be proud to share with the world.

 Styling a bookshelf is not unlike putting together a stylish outfit.
 Carefully “dress” the shelf in layers instead of throwing everything at it one time.
 Before you begin, cull your objects to keep the shelves from becoming cluttered and chaotic.

-If you’re so inclined, create a dramatic setting by covering the back wall of your bookshelves with a coat of paint, wallpaper or fabric.
-If you are a serial decorator who likes to constantly change things up, consider using temporary wallpaper or apply fabric dipped in liquid starch for easy removal.
+If you’re so inclined, create a dramatic setting by covering the back wall of your bookshelves with a coat of paint, wallpaper, or fabric.
+If you are a serial decorator who likes to change things up constantly, consider using temporary wallpaper or apply fabric dipped in liquid starch for easy removal.
 If you prefer not to paint the bookcase, buy a sample of your new favorite color, paint a sheet of foam core, cut it to size and place it on the back of the bookcase with double-sided tape.

-If you're a voracious reader, you could completely fill your shelves with books-—but resist the urge.
-Choose your favorites, remove the dust jackets and spread them out over several shelves, stacking the books both horizontally and vertically to create visual interest.
+If you're a voracious reader, you could fill your shelves with books-—but resist the urge.
+Choose your favorites, remove the dust jackets, and spread them out over several shelves, stacking the books horizontally and vertically to create visual interest.
 Don’t forget to leave room for other objects.